JimDesu/basis-lang/README.md

 Two spellings tie the room together. `.fail Overheat <- reading` is this same construction launched on the failure transport.
 And `src >> dest` is the **move**: the value transfers and `src` dies — the one placement that invalidates its source, which makes it the safest way to relocate something carrying an obligation, and the natural verb for handing messages to the channels and mailboxes of Basis's (future) concurrency story.

 When something impossible-by-construction would force a `| ; can't happen` handler, the **discharge arm** `|!
 Spec` does better: the compiler must *prove* the failure unreachable — then the arm vanishes and your signature comes out clean — or it's a compile error telling you what fact is missing.
-There is no "trust me" spelling; the multi-million-dollar `unwrap()` has no Basis translation.
+There is no "trust me" spelling; the multi-million-dollar `unwrap()` bug has no Basis translation.
 Language-fired failures all live in one catalog under `Basis::Lang::Failure` (bounds, narrowing mismatches, ownership violations, math), which your libraries can extend and your tests can fire.

 ## 5. Types